qianshui423/qs/README.md

 > UTF-8 is supported by default.
 Can't support set other charset when parsing or stringify.

 > Can't support set 'indices' when stringify.
-I think that the parameter is conflict with arrayFormat's 'indices'.
+I think that the parameter is conflict with arrayFormat's 'repeat'.

 > Can't support skip add element for arrayFormat's 'indices' when parsing.

 > Can't support set 'arrayLimit' when parsing. the implementation way does not need to rely on this.

+> Can't support custom encoder when parsing or stringify.

 # Usage